RhysAlfShaw/stilts-nli-train/README.md

 - Can the training process we made agnostic to the model of choice?

 - improve the training data based on the example in the Stilts documentation.

+# Notes on installation

+For fast cpu inference we require llama-cpp-python.
+This requires a C-compiler to build and install.